-30 J. K. Dachnowski, op. cit., p.
+30 J. K. DACHNOWSKI, op. cit., p.
 327. Jan Karol Dachnowski did not know his name, but wrote that the Janikowskis "used to write their name Stańczyk" which may be considered a camouflaged version of the name Stanisław - which was a popular one among the Pomeranian branch of the Janikowski family.
 The creation of such nicknames was typical for this region.
-The presence of the Janikowski family in the northern regions of Pomerania has not yet been noted by publications such as Przemysław Prager's Herbarz szlachty kaszubskiej (vol. 1-4, Gdańsk 2005-2015), which makes it even more visible that they really were new arrivals in the region.
+The presence of the Janikowski family in the northern regions of Pomerania has not yet been noted by publications such as Przemysław PRAGERT Herbarz szlachty kaszubskiej (vol. 1-4, Gdańsk 2005-2015), which makes it even more visible that they really were new arrivals in the region.

 31 APGd, document number 300, 52/948, "Memoriale debitorum...", p.
-9. The name given in the record seems to be somewhat distorted, perhaps this was meant to read "to Janikowice near Opoczno".
+9. The name given in the record seems to be somewhat distorted, perhaps this was meant to read "to Janikowice near Opoczno."

-$^{^{\}rm 32}$ See A. Boniecki, op. cit., p.
+32 See A. Boniecki, op. cit., p.
 189.

 33 Ibid., op. cit., p.
 190. See also: Grodzkie i Ziemskie > Kalisz >Rezygnacje, XVI wiek, [in:] Teki Dworzaczka.
-Materiały historyczno-genealogiczne do dziejów szlachty wielkopolskiej XV-XX wieku, prepared by Jerzy Wisłocki, Adam Bieniaszewski, Rafał T. Prinke, Michał Prinke, Biblioteka Kórnicka PAN, Kórnik-Poznań 2004 (http://teki.bkpan.poznan.pl; accessed 2 X 2014), position 5093 (nr 4) - 1576, position 1555 (nr 6) - 1592, position 1837 (nr 7) - 1596.
+Materiały historyczno-genealogiczne do dziejów szlachty wielkopolskiej XV-XX wieku, prepared by Jerzy WISŁOCKI, Adam BIENIASZEWSKI, Rafał T. PRINKE, Michał PRINKE, Biblioteka Kórnicka PAN, Kórnik-Poznań 2004 (http://teki.bkpan.poznan.pl; accessed 2 X 2014), position 5093 (nr 4) - 1576, position 1555 (nr 6) - 1592, position 1837 (nr 7) - 1596.
 In addition to the portions of Janików and Rajsko, he also owner fields in nearby Złotniki Małe.
+The Teki Dworzaczka cited above inform us that in 1576 Bartłomiej Janikowski had a wife Petronella (née Stobiecka) while in 1592 he guaranteed from the aforementioned estates a dowry to the next wife, Katarzyna (née Łaszewska).

-The Teki Dworzaczka cited above skis might very well have been very close relations of the branch of the family settled in Royal Prussia, since when he was a young man the future forger, Krzysztof Stanisław, entered the Franciscan monastery of Kalisz as a novice.
-This could be treated as evidence of a close relationship of part of the family with this region.
-According to A. Boniecki there was also one other relation of Bartłomiej, Jan Janikowski, who at about the same time was the owner of Komorowo near Lipno in the region of Dobrzyń.
-It was he that might have been a link between the branch of the family in the Kalisz voivodship and Sandomierz region and the one settled in the region of Skarszewo and Gdańsk in Royal Prussia and may have been a relation, and maybe even a close relative, of Krzysztof Stanisław.
+settled in Royal Prussia, since when he was a young man the future forger, Krzysztof Stanisław, entered the Franciscan monastery of Kalisz as a novice.
+This could be treated as evidence of a close relationship of part of the family with this region.34 According to A. Boniecki there was also one other relation of Bartłomiej, Jan Janikowski, who at about the same time was the owner of Komorowo near Lipno in the region of Dobrzyń.35 It was he that might have been a link between the branch of the family in the Kalisz voivodship and Sandomierz region and the one settled in the region of Skarszewy and Gdańsk in Royal Prussia and may have been a relation, and maybe even a close relative, of Krzysztof Stanisław.36